soulmachines/sm-web-component/rebuild/README.md

 - (Common mistakes)[https://kentcdodds.com/blog/common-mistakes-with-react-testing-library]
 - (Learning)[https://testing-library.com/docs/learning]

+### Cypress

+It's best to use a (selector)[https://docs.cypress.io/guides/references/best-practices#Selecting-Elements] that is not brittle.
+You can use data attributes to select elements.
+These may need to be setup for the component.
+Look at the `<Text />` as an example.
+We use a data attribute that looks like `data-sm="yourSelector"`.
+This allows you to write selectors in your test like `cy.get('[data-sm=yourSelector]').click()`.
+A nice side effect of this is that consumers of the web component can also target these selectors in CSS if they wish.

 ## Styling

 (Tailwind)[https://tailwindcss.com/] is setup and used to style the web components.
 All tailwind styles are under a `sm-` prefix, to avoid naming collisions.